jkoelndorfer/website/content/resume-content/experience/aerisweather.md

   in 2021, even through multiple widespread AWS outages.
 * Built AerisWeather's webhooks product in under six months, which grew to over $200,000 ARR in 2021.
-* Diagnosed and remediated infrastructure incidents.
-* Managed office network.
-* Provided IT support to about 15 employees on an as-needed basis.